vinod-jnpr/Juju/SSH tunnel.md

 # To create reverse SSH tunnel

-To create a reverse SSH tunnel to view the horizon dashboard and create VM's use the below command The command will be on openstack-dashboard connecting openstack-daskboard to noded2(192.168.11.2)
+To create a reverse SSH tunnel to view the horizon dashboard and create VM's use the below command The command should be run on openstack-dashboard.
+It connects openstack-daskboard to noded2(192.168.11.2)

 ```
 ssh -fN -R 0.0.0.0:9999:localhost:80 root@192.168.11.2